Sunwood-ai-labs/swarm-cat-cafe/docs/README.en.md

 ## 🌿 Environment Setup

-Follow these steps to set up the environment for this project:
+To set up the environment for this project, follow these steps:

 1. Create a virtual environment:
    ```bash